SuvraBarua/SuvraBarua/README.md

 - 👋 Hi, I’m @SuvraBarua
 - 👀 I’m interested in collaborate in open source project and learning new things.
-- 🌱 I’m currently working on a backend project for my university.
+- 🌱 I’m currently working on a backend project for presentation at my university.
 - 💞️ I’m looking to collaborate on projects that will help me grow as a programmer.
 - ✨ I'm experienced in:
 - 🏝Java, 🖥SQL Server, 🖥JDBC, 🖥Servlet and JSP, 🖥C++, 🖥JavaScript, 🖥HTML and CSS.